antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 CORS is an industry standard for allowing access to APIs from multiple origins from within web browsers.

-All major browsers, servers (including TomCat) and frameworks (including jQuery) support this standard and ensure strong security and wide interoperability.
+All major browsers, web servers (such as TomCat) and frameworks (such as jQuery) support this standard ensuring wide interoperability.

-Depending on how CORS is configured access can be restricted at the origin level.
-Outside of browsers these restrictions are meaningless (its just a header) but CORS provides good protection against certain web based attacks.
+Depending on how CORS is configured, access can be restricted at the origin level.
+Outside of browsers these restrictions are meaningless (its just a header) but CORS provides good protection against some web based attacks.

 APIs **SHOULD NOT** use JSONP, its a hack and we **SHOULD NOT** condone its use.
 The 18F API Standards provide good reasons not to use this, they are echoed for convenience: